 The Marfan Syndrome Clinic at Brenner utilizes extensive testing to determine if a child has Marfan Syndrome.
 Our team of experienced professionals then makes sure our pediatric patients receive the most effective regimen of treatment and management of the disorder so that they can live long and healthy lives.

 Mended Little Hearts is a regional and national caring support group that works closely with the pediatric cardiologists at Brenner to inspire hope in patients and their families.
 Mended Little Hearts connects families with peers that have shared the experiences of caring for a child with heart disease.
 The group provides support through on-site hospital visits, communications via phone and the internet, group meetings and social events, and provides a wide range of educational resources for families.
 To learn more about Mended Little Hearts, contact the program coordinator at 336-466-0705 or winstonsalemNC@mendedlittlehearts.org.

 Metabolic Syndrome Clinic

-At the Metabolic Syndrome Clinic of North Carolina Baptist Hospital, Cheryl Cammock, MD, and her team of health care professionals work closely with families to treat overweight children with high blood pressure and high cholesterol.
+At the Metabolic Syndrome Clinic of North Carolina Baptist Hospital, our team of health care professionals works closely with families to treat overweight children with high blood pressure and high cholesterol.
 Clinic professionals assist families in implementing lifestyle changes in their children, including supporting better eating habits and exercise regimens.